Docs Menu

 Get Atlas clust connection string.

-After tracking a collection and getting a schema, you can navigate to the API Explorer page on the Hasura Console to test out some GraphQL queries.
+You can use the API Explorer page on the Hasura Console to test out some GraphQL queries.

 Hasura also uses the GraphiQL interface, which is similar to how you test queries in Atlas App Services.